Zyigh/FileUploader/README.md

 It would be great to add a database on this.
 CouchDB would probably make a good deal for that.

+Also we might want to look at this https://github.com/Oyvindkg/swiftydb 🐬

 ### Cookies

 It might be cool to handle cookies with another service.
 KituraSession example works well with PostgreSQL and Redis, but it might be a bit huge for the usage this website requires.
 Perhaps a simple SQLite would be enough ?